 Dubai Cares began supporting WSUP in 2017, working in Antananarivo and Mahajanga in Madagascar on a project aimed at improving access to safe water, sanitation and hygiene (WASH) in schools.
 In 2019, Dubai Cares extended support to WSUP through support of a project in Bangladesh which will improve WASH facilities in Bangladeshi schools in the target areas of Rangpur, Chattogram and Gazipur.

 Halcrow Foundation began supporting WSUP in 2017, working in the capital city of Madagascar, Antananarivo, on a project to increase access to safe water and basic sanitation for people living in low-income areas, whilst also improving hygiene behaviour.

-The Skoll Foundation awarded WSUP a prestigious Skoll Award for Social Entrepreneurship in 2013 along with a grant of $1.25 million.
-In 2017, following a rigorous due diligence process, WSUP received a $2 million investment to expand our SWEEP programme.
+The Skoll Foundation awarded WSUP a prestigious Skoll Award for Social Entrepreneurship in 2013.
+In 2017, following a rigorous due diligence process, WSUP received a new investment from the Skoll Foundation to expand our SWEEP programme over four years.

 Improved water and sanitation services, along with improved hygiene practices, have a close connection to many other development challenges, such as health, gender equity, employment, inequality and children’s well-being.

 We work closely with trusts and foundations to identify how best to align their aims and objectives with our mission and goals, ensuring they are involved throughout.

 At the heart of many of these partnerships is a commitment to sharing and disseminating knowledge gained during the projects for replication and scale-up by the sector at a national and international level.